gadget-framework/gadget2/docs/userguide.md

 number of data files required depends on the complexity of the Gadget model, and there is no limit on the number, or name, of these data files.
-The main input file gives links to all the other data files required, and must be specified with the ”-main $<$filename$>$” command line option, or be called ”main”.
+The main input file gives links to all the other data files required, and must be specified with the "-main $<$filename$>$" command line option, or be called "main".

 Main File {#sec:mainfile}
 ---------

-The main Gadget input file is usually called ”main”, unless it is specified with the ”-main $<$filename$>$” command line option.
+The main Gadget input file is usually called "main", unless it is specified with the "-main $<$filename$>$" command line option.
 This file only contains links to other files which will make up the Gadget model.
 The format for this file is: